Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

 - Created a dedicated `.env.firebase` file for Firebase configuration to improve security.
 - Implemented protected routes using React Router to ensure authenticated access to app pages.
 - Removed redundant authentication checks from individual page components.
+- Added the Gorlea Snaps logo to the application:
+  - Updated the Logo component to display the image from public/new-gorlea-logo.png
+  - Added the logo to the login page (centered above the text)
+  - Added the logo to the header (in the top-left corner)
+  - Set the logo as the application favicon and updated Open Graph images

 ## Next Steps